 Brand appeared to drive NPS the most.
 We coded respondents perception of a company’s brand before measuring their NPS.
 Those customers who perceived a company’s brand positively had over double the NPS as those who were neutral.
 Negative perception just tanked NPS as to be expected.

-Support perception showed similar results with positive perceptions of a company’s support showing 50-70% higher NPS than those customers with neutral perception.
+Customer service and support perception showed similar results with positive perceptions of a company’s support showing 50-70% higher NPS than those customers with neutral perception.

 Finally, the frequency at which you ship new features or products showed a positive trend, as well with customers who perceived the company as shipping new features and functionality often having 30-40% higher NPS than those who perceived the company as shipping infrequently.

 Of course, many of these factors compound on one another, but in isolation the story they tell is that momentum and brand is crucial to customer satisfaction.
 Long gone are the days where a product just needed to work in order for your customer to love you and the expectations will continue to increase as the B2B and B2C products in our world of recurring revenue become more and more magical.
+The important part is getting feedback from customers on your NPS survey.
+Without feedback and responses, you'll have no way to measure your improvements.

 Well, that's all for now.
 If you have a question, ship me an email or video to firstname.lastname@example.org and let's also thank Christian from RezStream for sparking this research by clicking the link here to share on LinkedIn and give him a shoutout.
 We’ll see you next week.